AdobeDocs/campaign-web.en/help/v8/transactional-messaging/monitor-transactional.md

 ![](assets/transactional-logs.png){zoomable="yes"}

-This gives you access to detailed logs about the message's execution in **[!UICONTROL logs]** tab.
-You can also have information on why certain profiles were excluded from the send, in **[!UICONTROL Exclusions causes]** tab.
-Additionally, you can view the list of **[!UICONTROL Proofs]** sent along with their current statuses, in the corresponding tab.
+This gives you access to detailed logs about the message's publication in **[!UICONTROL logs]** tab.

 ![](assets/transactional-logslist.png){zoomable="yes"}

+Additionally, you can view the list of **[!UICONTROL Proofs]** sent along with their logs, in the corresponding tab.

 ## Transactional messages history {#transactional-history}

-In the **[!UICONTROL Triggered messages]** section, you can view details about all the transactional messages that have been sent.
+In the **[!UICONTROL Triggered messages]** section, you can view details about all the transactional messages that have been executed.
 To access this, navigate to **[!UICONTROL Transactional messages]**.
-In the **[!UICONTROL History]** tab, you can see the list of sent transactional messages along with their status and additional information.
+In the **[!UICONTROL History]** tab, you can see the list of executed transactional messages along with their status and additional information.

 ![](assets/transactional-history.png){zoomable="yes"}